ASCIIJK/RNE/README.md

 If the automatic installation fails, please configure the environment manually according to the "requirements.txt" file.
 We do not test the installation process, any problems could be proposed in the comments section.

 # How to use
-We construct our project refer the PyCil library (https://github.com/G-U-N/PyCIL).If you wants to reproduce all the results, use the commend:
+We construct our project refer the PyCil library ( https://github.com/G-U-N/PyCIL ).If you wants to reproduce all the results, use the commend:

 <p align="center"><strong>sh dist_train.sh</strong></p>